ReganRyanNZ/songbase/README.md

 - [done]Display in song, click to go to the other song
 - [done]Pretty UI
 - [done]Add a field in admin to link songs from other languages
-- If a song is deleted, how will the links be updated?
+- [done]If a song is deleted, how will the links be updated?
 If a link is deleted, what about its inverse?
-- Make model tests for adding/removing song links, and deleting a linked song
+- [done]Make model tests for adding/removing song links, and deleting a linked song
 - Put all songs into state, so we can click to songs that the index doesn't show (e.g. unticked languages)

 ### PWA stops admin working